-Licensing Interference Locator
+Interference Locator License

 The Interference Locator is a licensed feature.

-The user will be able to access all views and see unprocessed interference events.
-But will be prevented from processing events unless the feature has been licensed.
-To license the Interference Locator feature, the appropriate license must be added to the License Manager (See the License Manager manual for more information).
+You can access all views and see unprocessed interference events, but processing events is only possible when the feature has been licensed.
+To license the Interference Locator feature, add the appropriate license to License Manager.
+For more information, see the License Manager User Guide.